influxdata/influxdb-client-java/client-scala/README.md

 ### Check the server status

-Server availability can be checked using the `influxDBClient.health()` endpoint.
+Server availability can be checked using the `influxDBClient.ping()` endpoint.

 ### Construct queries using the [flux-dsl](../flux-dsl) query builder